bylee20/bomi/src/mpv/DOCS/man/vo.rst

         Size of the 3D LUT generated from the ICC profile in each dimension.
         Default is 128x256x64.
         Sizes must be a power of two, and 512 at most.

+    ``blend-subtitles=<yes|video|no>``
+        Blend subtitles directly onto upscaled video frames, before interpolation and/or color management (default: no).
+Enabling this causes subtitles to be affected by ``icc-profile``, ``target-prim``, ``target-trc``, ``interpolation``, ``gamma`` and ``linear-scaling``.
+        It also increases subtitle performance when using ``interpolation``.

+        The downside of enabling this is that it restricts subtitles to the visible portion of the video, so you can't have subtitles exist in the black margins below a video (for example).

+        If ``video`` is selected, the behavior is similar to ``yes``, but subs are drawn at the video's native resolution, and scaled along with the video.

+        .. warning:: This changes the way subtitle colors are handled.
+Normally, subtitle colors are assumed to be in sRGB and color managed as such.
+Enabling this makes them treated as being in the video's color space instead.
+This is good if you want things like softsubbed ASS signs to match the video colors, but may cause SRT subtitles or similar to look slightly off.

     ``alpha=<blend|yes|no>``
         Decides what to do if the input has an alpha component (default: blend).